 - Furthermore, this plan would also have to include other people outside the circle of the disciples since such an "impossible" occurrence as a resurrection would be more convincing if others who were not biased followers of Jesus said that they saw Jesus after the crucifixion.
-This means that the disciples would have to convince a lot of people to go against the Jewish religious leaders, thereby risking their own economic and social security as well as risk bringing conflict into the region since the Jews who sent Jesus to the cross could easily persecute these new apparent converts.
-Additionally, this would bring further attention of the Romans to the issue, thereby escalating tension which was not something the Jewish people wanted.
+This means that the disciples would have to convince a lot of people to go against the Jewish religious leaders, thereby risking their own economic and social security, as well as risk bringing conflict into the region since the Jews who sent Jesus to the cross could easily persecute these new apparent converts.
+Additionally, this would bring further attention of the Romans to the issue thereby escalating tension which was not something the Jewish people wanted.

 - One more thing, it would be very obvious to the disciples that to continue claiming Jesus rose from the dead would bring the harsh attention of the religious leaders upon them.
 Remember, the Jewish leaders knew who Jesus' disciples were.
 Therefore, attention could be focused on them in the form of persecution.
 Unlike others, the disciples would be easy targets.
 Since the Jewish leaders had just sentenced Jesus to die a horrible death on the cross, what would stop them from continuing with the disciples who would then start proclaiming Jesus had risen from the dead?
 The disciples had to know what they were getting into.
 They were risking their families and their own lives.

 - In all, concocting an elaborate plan to deceive many people has too many difficult variables in it to overcome.
-It would simply make more sense to assert that the reason the disciples proclaimed the resurrection of Jesus is that they actually saw the resurrected Jesus.
+It would simply make more sense to assert that the reason the disciples proclaimed the resurrection of Jesus is because they actually saw the resurrected Jesus.

 - A sufficient motive would have to be offered to account for the disciples' intended deception.